Celtikill/static-site/docs/ROADMAP.md

 - Add new opportunities identified
 - Adjust timelines based on resource availability

+**Last Review**: October 2025
-**Next Review**: December 2025
+**Next Review**: January 2026

 ---

 ## 🤝 Contributing

 We welcome contributions to help achieve these roadmap goals.
-See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute to this project.
+See [CONTRIBUTING.md](../CONTRIBUTING.md) for guidelines on how to contribute to this project.

 For questions or suggestions about the roadmap, please open an issue or discussion in the GitHub repository.